 - Mercury Items (inc. thermometers & thermostats)

 - Pool Chemicals

-Click here for a list of participating retail take back centers in San Diego County (updated 10/19/2012).
+Click here to search for participating retail take back centers in San Diego County

 For more information: http://www.paintcare.org